4 Geometry operations

 [18, 18, 18, 18, 18, 18, 18, 18, 18, 18]], dtype=uint8)

-However, for s to be used in spatial operations, we also have to update its transformation matrix.
+However, for r_pad to be used in any spatial operation, we also have to update its transformation matrix.
 Whenever we add extra columns on the left, or extra rows on top, the raster origin changes.
-To reflect this fact, we have to take to “original” origin and add the required multiple of pixel widths or heights (i.e., raster resolution steps).
+To reflect this fact, we have to take to ‘original’ origin and add the required multiple of pixel widths or heights (i.e., raster resolution steps).
+The transformation matrix of a raster is accessible from the raster file metadata (Section 1.3.2) or, as a shortcut, through the .transform property of the raster file connection.
+For example, the next code chunk shows the transformation matrix of elev.tif.

 src_elev.transform